background 0background 1background 2background 3

 List education and years of experience required, as listed in Classification Standards.
 If applicable, include necessary certificates and licenses (Driver’s License).
 These must match those listed in the classification standards.
 For classifications with skill levels, entry qualifications must match those listed on the class standards.

 List REQUIRED skills, knowledge, and abilities required for this position.
 As listed in Classification Standards.
-Include knowledge, skills and abilities.
+Include knowledge, skills and abilities (KSAs).
 These must match those listed on the classification standard.
-For classifications with skill levels, the typical knowledge, skills and abilities for the skill level can be viewed as a menu as possible KSAs.
+These KSAs related to the major responsibilities may be included if they are appropriate for the position, classification, and skill level

 List PREFERRED skills, knowledge, and abilities required for this position.
 Supplemental qualifications in addition to those listed above should be listed as “preferred” or “desired”.